bartektian/TA-6DT/README.md

 This code is used to visualize the predicted 6D pose information, and save the predicted poses in a .txt file for compute accuracy score.

-Hand-eye Camera.
+For Hand-eye Camera.
 Please go to /Hand_eye/ folder and run:
 ```bash
 python test.py --checkpoint YOUR_SAVED_MODEL_PATH
 ```